 The fact that this recipe uses leftover stale bread and can be made in the microwave is a double whammy.
 Instead of popping it in the oven, microwave the pudding in 30-second intervals until the centre is no longer liquid (how long this takes could depend on your microwave, but 3-5 minutes should do it.)

-Main image via Getty images.
+Header image via Getty images.